 Here we review the Tesla Powerwall 2, which aims to be a simple solution to the difficulties with solar power, by making sure you’ve actually got the power when you need it.

 If you are at work for most of the day, almost all of the power consumed by your house is used in the evenings, when your solar panels are no longer generating electricity.
 To use the solar power generated, you could consider using timers to move power-hungry tasks like laundry and dishwashing into the day, where they can take advantage of your solar system.
 Depending on how big your solar array is and how much power your house uses.

 Alternatively – you could look at buying a battery.
 When buying a battery for your solar system you need to consider the costs involved.
 You would need to spread the cost of the battery over its lifespan, and take into account how often you’ll cycle it – the more you use it the cheaper it will work out on a per-kilowatt-hour basis.
 You might find that it works out cheaper for you to use grid power in your area, though you might still consider buying a battery if you need short term protection from black-outs.
 Or even better than just buying a battery, you could buy a Tesla battery, better known as the Powerwall 2.

 What is the Tesla Powerwall 2?

-The first Powerwall was estimated by Forbes to only be suitable for off-grid homes or areas where the energy costs are very high.
+The first Tesla battery was estimated by Forbes to only be suitable for off-grid homes or areas where the energy costs are very high.
 Whilst the Powerwall 2 improves on this, it probably isn’t going to change the costs dramatically – perhaps bringing the cost down a few cents from Forbes’ estimate of 30¢ per kWh.
 You’re unlikely to find it a cost effective solution if you’re getting anywhere close to the national average of 12.5¢ per kWh.
 On the other hand, if you’re completely off-grid, in an expensive area like Hawaii or California, or you’re just plain ready to ditch the electric grid, it may well be worth a look.